Kane Williamson: English county cricket

 Williamson signed for Gloucestershire to play in the 2011 English county season.
-On 14 August 2013, he signed for Yorkshire for the rest of the season and subsequently signed to return for the 2014 season, when his side won the County Championship.
+On 14 August 2013, he signed for Yorkshire for the rest of the season and subsequently signed to return for the 2014 season, when his team won the County Championship.
 He signed to return the latter part of the 2015 season, but when incumbent overseas player Aaron Finch was not selected for the Australia ODI squad, Yorkshire ultimately chose to extend Finch's deal in place of Williamson.
 He subsequently signed a deal for part of the 2016 season, and also returned for a part of the 2018 season.

 In 2025, Middlesex announced that they would be signing him for the upcoming 2025 season, as well as playing for the London Spirit.

 Indian Premier League

-In February 2015, a Williamson signed for Indian Premier League side Sunrisers Hyderabad (SRH).
-He played for the side in the 2016 season, winning the title, and was retained for the 2017 and 2018 seasons.
-He captained the side in 2018, replacing David Warner.
+In February 2015, a Williamson signed for Indian Premier League team Sunrisers Hyderabad (SRH).
+He played for the team in the 2016 season, winning the title, and was retained for the 2017 and 2018 seasons.
+He captained the team in 2018, replacing David Warner.
 Under Williamson's captaincy, Sunrisers Hyderabad finished runners-up and he was the season's leading scorer with 735 runs.
 In IPL 2021, Kane took over the captaincy from David Warner in the middle of the season.
 He was retained by the franchise for the 2022 edition as the captain, but failed to perform, scoring one half-century.
 Ahead of the 2023 season, he was bought by the Gujarat Titans, but was injured in the first match of the season.
 He would go on to play for the Titans for the 2024 season before being released and would remain unsold for the 2025 season.